Catchfire: Alternative ending (Backtrack)

 Milo and Anne return together to the refinery by the side of the road where Anne witnessed the mob hit that made her run.
-The refinery in fact belongs to Mr. Avoca and bears its name.
-Milo contacts Leo Carelli, tells him that he killed Anne and wants to "make peace" with Carelli, whom he asks to meet in the Avoca factory.
+The refinery, in fact, belongs to Mr. Avoca and bears its name.
+Milo contacts Leo Carelli, tells him that he has killed Anne, and wants to "make peace" with Carelli, asking to meet in the Avoca factory.
 Pauling, who has a wiretap on Carelli's house, spies on the conversation and travels there with the police.

-Avoca and his men wait near the factory.
-Pauling and the police also wait in another sector of the same zone.
-Carelli, his henchman Greek and Luponi go inside and find Milo waiting for them.
+Avoca and his men wait near the factory, while Pauling and the police wait in another sector of the same zone.
+Carelli, his henchman Greek, and Luponi go inside and find Milo waiting for them.
 When Luponi tries to shoot Milo in the back, Anne shoots from far away and wounds him with a scoped rifle.
 She reveals to be clothed in a special fire proximity suit, as well as Milo.
-They seem to let Carelli and Greek get away in order for them to run and trip on a wire connected to explosives.
+They seem to let Carelli and Greek get away to run and trip on a wire connected to explosives.
 The refinery is blown to pieces, and Carelli, Greek, and Luponi die while Anne and Milo escape.
-Avoca sends his men after Anne and Milo but the police surround and arrest them.
-Nevertheless, Avoca escapes in a helicopter, and Pauling goes after Anne and Milo in his car, but misses them as they move in the sewer system nearby.
+Avoca sends his men after Anne and Milo, but the police surround and arrest them.
+Nevertheless, Avoca escapes in a helicopter, and Pauling goes after Anne and Milo in his car but misses them as they move in the sewer system nearby.

 Milo and Anne move away and start a new life, presumably in France.
 The end credits show one of Anne's electronic signs spelling THE END in several fonts.